jdevtt/tools/keylogger/readme.md

 ## Overview

 This is a Python-based keylogger designed for **ethical hacking** purposes.
 The keylogger operates on both **Windows** and **Linux** systems, captures keypresses (including key combinations), runs in stealth mode, and sends logged data to a remote server for analysis.
-This tool is useful for penetration testers or system administrators to evaluate security by monitoring user activity (with proper authorization).
+This tool is useful for penetration testers or system administrators to evaluate security by monitoring user activity (with proper permission).

 ## Features